rikiod/SpaceCommsApp/README.md

 **Fig #:** This GIF shows the English to Morse translation system translating the word "TEST."
 It can be slightly difficult to see the first "T" communicated through the lights.

+**8. Manual**

+This system, despite being quite simplistic, has a manual on proper usage.
+This can be found in the "information" folder of this repository.

 Evaluation